 - 1 large egg yolk

-- To roll out: Lightly dust the counter with flour.
-Use even pressure to roll the dough out from the center in all 4 compass directions, north, south, east and west.
-Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle or square shape that is an even ?-inch thick, (unless otherwise directed in the recipe.Cut out shapes as directed or roll the pastry lightly up onto the rolling pin and transfer to a tart pan or pie plate.
+- Lightly dust the counter with flour.
+Use even pressure to roll the dough out from the center in all four compass directions, north, south, east and west.
+Turn and loosen the dough occasionally as you continue to roll the pastry out into a circle or square shape that is an approximately 1/4-inch thickness, about the height of two stacked quarters (unless otherwise directed by your recipe).

 Discovering Outlander after Season 1 first aired, Tammy quickly went down the rabbit-hole on social media and podcasts and found a world of like-minded fans who not only tolerated her obsession, but encouraged the madness!
 She combined her Outlander-inspired interest for scotch whisky with her continuing passion for baking and storytelling in her blog, Scotch & Scones…Explorations in a glass and in the oven.
 Joining the staff of Outlander Cast as the resident baker has brought Tammy full circle, from a podcast fan to a contributing writer.
 You can follow her on Twitter, Instagram, and Pinterest at @scotch_scones, and find her on Facebook at @scotchandsconesblog.